AdobeDocs/experience-manager-cloud-service.fr-FR/help/onboarding/accessibility/web-accessibility.md

   Adobe Experience Manager (AEM) includes a number of features and capabilities that enhance the usability of adaptive forms for users with different abilities.
 The solution also assists form authors in creating accessible adaptive forms.
 -->

 ## L’accessibilité chez Adobe  {#accessibility-at-adobe}

-For additional information, please visit the [Adobe Accessibility Resource Center](https://www.adobe.com/accessibility/).
+Pour plus d’informations, consultez le [Centre de ressources sur l’accessibilité Adobe](https://www.adobe.com/accessibility/).